demingfactor/storytellingsa/src/cms/pages/about.md

 As members, we do this at our meetings by:

-* practising the art of ORAL storytelling spoken live,
+* practising the art of ORAL storytelling - **spoken live**,
-* cultivating our appreciation as story-listeners,
+* cultivating our appreciation as **story-listeners**,
-* discerning what makes effective and timely stories to tell.
+* discerning **what makes effective and timely stories to tell**.

 We also promote the art of ORAL storytelling in the wider community

 ### **How do we vary as Storytellers?**

-We tell stories to a live audiance via the spoken word, and without notes.
+We tell stories to a live audience via the spoken word, and without notes.

 As oral storytellers, we vary in: